TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 25/Exodus 25.25.md

 ---

-And thou shalt make unto it a border of a handbreadth round about; and thou shalt make a golden crown to the border thereof round about.
+You shall make a rim of a handbreadth around it.
+You shall make a golden molding on its rim around it.